claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

 ## Features

-- Support all gvfs schemes/protocols (mtp, smb, ftp, sftp, nfs, gphoto2, afp, afc, sshfs, dav, davs, dav+sd, davs+sd, dns-sd)
+- Supports all gvfs schemes/protocols (mtp, smb, ftp, sftp, nfs, gphoto2, afp, afc, sshfs, dav, davs, dav+sd, davs+sd, dns-sd)
-- Mount hardware device or saved scheme/mount URI (use `--mount`)
+- Mount hardware device or saved scheme/mount URI (use `--select-then-mount`)
-- Can unmount and eject hardware device (use `--eject`)
+- Auto-jump to mounted location after mount (use `select-then-mount --jump`)
-- Auto jump to a device or saved scheme/mount URI mounted location after successfully mounted (use `--jump`)
+- Unmount and eject hardware devices (use `select-then-unmount --eject`)
 - Auto select the first device or saved scheme/mount URI if there is only one listed.
-- Jump to device or saved scheme/mount URI's mounted location (use `jump-to-device` action)
+- Jump to mounted location (use `jump-to-device`)
 - After jumped to mounted location, jump back to the previous location with a single keybind.
 Make it easier to copy/paste files. (use `jump-back-prev-cwd`)
 - Add/Edit/Remove scheme/mount URI (use `add-mount`, `edit-mount`, `remove-mount`).
 Check this for schemes/mount URI format: [schemes.html](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>)